connectivedx/Phoenix/README.md

 * Windows - execute build-watch.cmd.
 * Mac OS - execute mac-build-watch.command.

-### Analyse
+### Analyze
-The analyse build performs linting on your CSS and JavaScript after compiling, giving you statistics and tips to improve your compiled code.
+The analyze build performs linting on your CSS and JavaScript after compiling, giving you statistics and tips to improve your compiled code.
-* Windows - execute build-analyse.cmd.
+* Windows - execute build-analyze.cmd.
-* Mac OS - execute mac-build-analyse.command.
+* Mac OS - execute mac-build-analyze.command.

 ### Production
 The production build lints, concatenates, and minifies files.